 my.Biola is Biola's Web portal — a personalized, password-protected site that offers a number of tools and services for students, faculty, staff and alumni.
 These include such areas as student registration, transcript information, financial records, employee data, university announcements and so forth.
 The site's name should always appear as one word with a lowercase first letter and a period directly before Biola, as follows: my.Biola.
 Do not use "My Biola," "My.Biola," "MyBiola," "my Biola" or any other variation.
 If listing the full URL, use only lowercase letters: my.biola.edu.

 This academic building houses classrooms and offices for Talbot School of Theology.
 Named after Ray Myers, former chairman of the Board of Trustees and contractor for the La Mirada campus.
 Built in 1962.

 This one-story office building on the McNally portion of campus is named after the late entertainers Pepito and Joanne Perez.
 Joanne left her estate to Biola, specifically for the benefit of what was then the Department of Mass Communication, in 2004.

-The President's Circle is made up of donors who contribute a specified amount the Biola Fund each year.
+The President's Circle is made up of donors who contribute a specified amount to the Biola Fund each year.
 Several levels of membership are available, depending on annual giving amount.
 Information can be found at http://giving.biola.edu.